 On June 12th, 2015 a little show premiered on TV, called Dark Matter.
 This pleasant surprise from Canada was the brain-child of Joseph Mallozzi of Stargate SG-1, Atlantis, and Universe where he was a writer and producer.
 The series, based on Mallozzi’s comic series by the same name was a terrific blend of mystery and adventure that followed the exploits of a crew of misfit antiheroes all suffering from amnesia who wake up aboard a sturdy tank-like little ship in an alien galaxy far, far away.
 Besides the steady diet of outer space adventure, action and drama provided, the show also had as part of its DNA the signature touch of occasional humor Stargate fans were already familiar with and enjoyed, all against the backdrop of a civilization on the brink of war.
 The series got canceled by Syfy on September 1st, 2017 after a three-year run.

-The all-important appearance of the show was never an issue; Dark Matter had excellent art direction and special effects working in its favor.
+The all-important appearance of the show was never an issue; Dark Matter had excellent production quality, art direction and special effects working in its favor.

 Like Its distant cousin, Firefly, which the premise of Dark Matter is somewhat reminiscent of, the crew of the Raza was a big part of the show’s appeal, and the mysteries surrounding their pasts become the main story arc of the show’s first season.
 This search for answers, along with the show’s weekly narratives which often introduced future technologies unique to the series coupled with the unpleasant circumstances the crew often found themselves mired in and needing to escape was the main thrust of the show.
 One of Dark Matter’s most appealing features was the fact that most of the show’s events took place onboard the Raza, or while visiting a space station in outer space.
 The show spent a much smaller amount of its time on the surface of planets.